Great Highway: Pedestrianization of middle section

-In April 2020, the two mile segment (55%) of the Great Highway between Lincoln and Sloat was closed to motorized vehicles, causing some people to refer to the new pedestrian-only segment as the "Great Walkway".
-City officials claim that the closure attracted an average of 26,400 weekly pedestrian and bike visitors, versus 140,000 vehicles per week passing through when it was open to motorized traffic.
+Earlier, the segment had been fully pedestrianized on a temporary basis in April 2020 during a COVID-19 stay at home order, a move that led to some people referring to the segment as the "Great Walkway".
+City officials reported the closure attracted an average of 26,400 weekly pedestrian and bike visitors, versus 140,000 vehicles per week passing through when it had been open to motorized traffic.

+By 2021, the closure, along with the pedestrianization of JFK Drive in Golden Gate Park, had become hotly debated.
 One city survey of 4,000 San Francisco residents found 53% of respondents supported making the closure to motor vehicles permanent.
 A community created petition got over 11,000 signatures to reopen the highway to cars as of August 2021.
+That month, three westside San Francisco supervisors and Mayor London Breed announced the new plan to reopen the Great Highway to motor vehicle traffic on weekdays (except Friday afternoons).
+This announcement short-circuited a separate and ongoing planning process by the San Francisco County Transportation Authority to plan for the long-term future of the space, causing some protests.

 Prior to the motor vehicle closure, the roadway was closed an average of 27 times a year for sand removal and flooding.
-In April 2022, the Great Highway was partially or completely closed to motor vehicles for the entire month.
+In April 2022, due to sand, the Great Highway was partially or completely closed to motor vehicles for the entire month.